Fri September 27 2024

 • The child of the K-3 visa applicant.

-The K-4 visa will not only offer the children the opportunity to live in the U.S., but they will also be able to go to school and apply for naturalization if they qualify for citizenship.
+The K-4 visa will not only offer the children the opportunity to live in the US, but they will also be able to go to school and apply for naturalization if they qualify for citizenship.

 The process involved in applying for the K-3 visa